 Approximately 3 weeks prior to the start of the session you can use the link

 below to see the list of books that have been selected by your instructor.
 If you have

 any questions about the course materials listed, please contact your instructor or the academic

 this link to see the book list for your course.

 Social Psychology is the study of how social factors affect how people and small group think, perceive, feel, and behave.
 Topics to be covered include the self-concept and self-esteem, stereotypes, prejudice, and discrimination, attitudes and attitude change by persuasion and cognitive dissonance, conformity and obedience to authority, group processes (i.e. social loafing, groupthink, stages of group development, group conflict and resolution, etc.), attraction and close relationships, aggression, and helping behavior.

 The course will be taught utilizing learning modules, one for each of the nine to 10 chapters we will cover in the textbook.
-Each module will consist of: textbook and other readings; PowerPoint slides, web links to videos and other information; two to three discussions and/or assignments, a study guide with terms to know and questions to answer; and a 20 item multiple choice quiz.
+Each module will consist of: textbook and other readings; PowerPoint slides, web links to videos and other information; one to two discussions and/or assignments, a study guide with terms to know and questions to answer; and a 20 item multiple choice quiz.
 Extra-credit assignments will also be given periodically, such as scales to measure various psychological constructs (i.e. self-esteem, passionate love, etc.), or an analysis of the movie Twelve Angry Men, etc. An optional final assignment which entails the analysis of a social situation in your life is planned.
 For psychology majors, this course meets the requirements for a psychology elective in group (b) (the other option is Abnormal Psychology).
 This course also can also satisfy the general elective requirement for the major at Bucks and be transferred to universities and four-year colleges to satisfy psychology major requirements.